alexyuly/ViewScript-Runtime/README.md

     console: log "Context menu prevented!"
   }
   on keydown => {
-    prevent event.key: `is not` "Enter"
+    prevent event.key: `is` "Escape"
-    console: log "You pressed Enter!"
+    prevent event.key: `is` "Enter" => console: log "You pressed Enter!" prevent event.key: `is` "Shift" => {
+      console: log "You pressed Shift!"
+      console: log "Time to shift into gear."
+    }
+    window: alert "You pressed an unsupported key.
+Sorry."
   }

 New geolocation